Alok20222704/parallax-website/README.md

 ### Prerequisites
 - A modern web browser (e.g., Chrome, Firefox).
 - A code editor (e.g., Visual Studio Code).

+---

+## Live Demo
+You can view a live demo of this project [here](https://jolly-squirrel-ceb70a.netlify.app/).